What do you need to know about lip fillers?

 The revelation led to a surge in enquiries from the public wanting to specifically copy Jenner’s look, and demand for cosmetic injectable fillers (such as Juvederm®, Restylane®, and Belotero®) swiftly increased like the upper-lips they inflated.

-I spoke to Dr Joanna Romanowska at Clinic 42 to discuss lip fillers, and uncovered a few truths that those considering lip-fillers ought to take heed of.
+I spoke to Dr Joanna Romanowska to discuss lip fillers, and uncovered a few truths that those considering lip-fillers ought to take heed of.
 Before you scroll for before/afters, I did not have any injectables done on myself, this was all in the name of research.

 Not every request for lip enhancement is suited to fillers